starkindustries/laptop-hacking-coffee/Pwn/BestBank/README.md

 1. Entering any number besides 1-4 results in an error message: `That is not a valid choice!
 Try again.`
 2. Entering any non-numeric character results in an infinite loop of the same error message.
-3. The deposit and withdraw options require a **Captcha**, which is always the same: **b3sTbAnK**.
+3. The deposit and withdraw options require a **captcha**, which is always the same: **b3sTbAnK**.
 Even though the captcha is only eight characters long, the function accepts input of much longer length.

-### Decompile with Ghidra
+### Step 2: Decompile with Ghidra

 Open the binary in Ghidra and analyze the file.
 In the **Symbol Tree** under **Functions**, click the `entry` function.
 This function just calls `__libc_start_main` with `FUN_080493dc` as a parameter.
 ```c